Cloud data protection: The definitive guide

 Be flexible with storage targets

-You should be able to back up and recover Office 365 data to Azure, on-premises, disk, tape, or the cloud of your choice.
+You should be able to back up and recover Microsoft 365 data to Azure, on-premises, disk, tape, or the cloud of your choice.

 Be ready for compliance

-Design your Office 365 backup and recovery plan to support eDiscovery efforts and address risks around sensitive data.
+Design your Microsoft 365 backup and recovery plan to support eDiscovery efforts and address risks around sensitive data.